 The Top Six Best Treadmills for a Heavy Person

 Below are my top picks for the best treadmill for the larger person.
-Let me start off with my personal favorite, the impressive Life Fitness T5.
+Let me start off with my personal favorite, the impressive although a little pricey Life Fitness T5.

 In my opinion, the best treadmill for a heavy person.
 With an immense 400-pound capacity, it’s ideally suited to those of a larger constitution.

-It allows you to train on three different surfaces due to the firmness settings.
+It allows you to train on three different surfaces because of the firmness settings.
 As well as remembering your preferred walk, jog and run speeds.

-The company Life Fitness has been making quality fitness products both commercially and for the home, for over 45 years so it’s no surprise that the T5 treadmill has been expertly made and designed for home exercisers.
+The company Life Fitness has been making quality fitness products both commercially and for the home, for over 45 years, so it’s no surprise that the T5 treadmill is expertly made and designed for home exercisers.

-Using interactive apps like RunSocial provides an awesome virtual workout experience that will distract you from the effort of getting fit as you run through the hills of Tuscany overtaking other users from around the world.
+Using interactive apps like RunSocial provides an outstanding virtual workout experience that will distract you from the effort of getting fit as you run through the hills of Tuscany, overtaking other users from around the world.
 Great fun.